 Concept Four: The Right of Participation

-Concept Four: Throughout our Conference structure, we ought to maintain at all responsible levels a traditional “Right of Participation”, taking care that each classification or group of our world servants shall be allowed a voting representation in reasonable proportion to the responsibility that each must discharge.
-Suggested Readings: CA NewsGram, July-August, 1988, Vol. II No….
+Concept Four: At all responsible levels, we ought to maintain a traditional “Right of Participation,” allowing a voting representation in reasonable proportion to the responsibility that each must discharge.
+Suggested Readings: CA NewsGram, July-August, 1988, Vol. II No. 1 “Fourth Concept: The Right of Participation” The Fourth Concept is the heart of our democratic process….

 Concept One: Who is in charge?